PaperPrototype/Intro-Coding-and-Computers/06 - Input + Loops/english.md

 "Scope" is a concept that makes sure we don't use a variable before it exists.

-And now the answer variable exists inside of `main`, which (thanks to "scope") also makes it valid inside of the `while` check.
+And now the answer variable exists inside of `main` as well as inside of the `while` check.

-Before we run this program lets also make the `while` condition check `while compare(answer, "no") != 0 and compare(answer, "yes") != 0`, basically loop again if the input is not "yes" or "no".
+Before we run this program lets also make the `while` condition also check if the input is NOT "yes" *or* "no".

 (change your code to the following)
 ```c